zhuy16/learning_notes/00_forBiologistBeginners.md

 **4) Graphical user interface(GUI) tools** (mostly not free)

+Cytoscape (free) for network analysis and visualization, IPA (expensive) for GO analysis and others, IDEs such as Rstudio for R, Jupyter labs for Python, R and Julia.

 **5) Web-based tools and databases**

 For example, there are David, Toppgene and Webgestalt and ReviGO for gene ontology analysis, Galaxy for RNA-seq anlysis, String for protein-protein interaction, etc.